isomerpages/moe-sst/pages/SST Careers.md

 * Able to take initiative and work closely with relevant stakeholders to achieve desired outcomes
 * Independent, resourceful, meticulous and able to independently produce reports, manuals, and training programmes, where relevant

-**4) Education Officer, Computing**

-**5) Education Officer, English Language**

-**6) Education Officer, Mathematics**

-**7) Education Officer, Science/Physics**

-For **Education Officer (Computing)**, the role includes creating and developing units of study, lesson plans, assessments and appropriate rubrics for app development, i.e. Swift and Xcode, Android Studio, Python Programming.

-The role includes but is not limited to the following:

-*   Participate and contribute to the planning, development, and teaching of an integrated curriculum/assigned subject, this includes creating and developing units of study, lesson plans, assessments and appropriate rubics
-*   Nurture moral and performance character development of students (13-16 years)
-*   Participate and contribute to the development of the school by supporting departments/school programmes
-*   Be open to learning and adopt innovative pedagogies and technology

 If you enjoy working with youth and are passionate about sharing your expertise with them, come join us in transforming learning to groom future-ready students!

 * * *